 The Quiet Death of Tillerson’s ‘Redesign’ of State

-Overhauling Foggy Bottom was once a centerpiece of the administration’s reforms.
+Overhauling Foggy Bottom was once a centerpiece of the Trump administration’s reforms.
 Where did those plans go?

 Former U.S. Secretary of State Rex Tillerson staked his reputation on a grand plan to redesign the State Department.
 The last vestiges of that year-long, multimillion-dollar scheme can be found buried in an appendix at the back of a new White House report.